-

 Are Bone Conduction Headphones Safe?

-Myth #1: Bone conduction headphones are uncomfortable.
+Myth #1: Bone conduction headphones can cause headaches.

 One of the most common misconceptions about bone conduction headphones is that they are uncomfortable to wear over time, much like most traditional headphones.
 But the thing is, bone conduction headphones are designed differently.
 These are remarkably lightweight and are positioned on the cheekbones rather than over or inside the ears.
 This distinctive placement often leads to a more comfortable experience.

 Regular headphones can sometimes cause discomfort, such as external compression headaches.
 This issue arises from the tightness when a headgear is too tight or worn for extended periods.
-While not everyone experiences these issues, it's not uncommon for traditional headphones users to report some discomfort, particularly during prolonged use.

 In contrast, bone conduction headphones offer a different experience.
 By bypassing the outer ear entirely, they avoid the common pressure points associated with traditional headphones.
 This means no discomfort from earbuds pressing into the ear canal or headbands clamping over the head.
 Bone conduction headphones offer a noticeably more comfortable alternative for users who engage in long listening sessions or those who are sensitive to the pressure from conventional headphones.